Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Acknowledgments

 \section{Acknowledgments}

-The authors would like to sincerely thank Dr Adam Wang from Varian Medical Systems, for preprocessing our CBCT data and providing invaluable information and advice about the imaging system.
+The authors would like to sincerely thank Dr Adam Wang from Varian Medical Systems, for preprocessing our CBCT data, providing invaluable information and advice about the imaging system, and making the CIRS insert phantom data available to us.
 We would also like to thank Andiappa Sankar for his assistance in performing the CBCT acquisition.
 This work was supported by the Maxwell Advanced Technology Fund, EPSRC DTP studentship funds and ERC project: C-SENSE (ERC-ADG-2015-694888).
 MD is also supported by a Royal Society Wolfson Research Merit Award.